Comment on page

 A: Try Incremental Materialized Views

 Materialized views are precomputed database tables that store the results of a query.
-Hydra enables automatic updates to materialized views based on changes in the underlying base tables.
+Hydra offers automatic updates to materialized views based on changes in the underlying base tables.
 This approach eliminates the need to recalculate the entire view, resulting in improved query performance and without time-consuming recomputation.

 A: Postgres is the world’s most advanced relational database on earth.
 It’s open source, fully portable, and accessible to anyone for free.
 Postgres is highly extensible, meaning it can be augmented with new capabilities without forking from the core Postgres community and features.

-tableam(table access method API), which was added in Postgres 12 released in 2019.
+tableam(table access method API) which was added in Postgres 12 released in 2019.

 Use Hydra locally, in Hydra Cloud, or on your own AWS account.
 Hydra is a database for anyone, anywhere and that principle extends to the infrastructure account.
 With Hydra’s Managed Infrastructure Deployment, users can control the bare metal, use reserve instance pricing, and wrap Hydra in their VPC.
 We’ll automatically deploy Hydra via terraform.